Loshido/Loshido/content/neon-dawn.md

  - `Space` - Stop the camera rotation
  - `ArrowUp` - Increment the rotation speed
  - `ArrowDown` - Decrement the rotation speed
- - `l` - Toggle the orbit controls (click on satellite -> orbit around it if orbit controls is enable)
+ - `l` - Toggle the orbit controls (click on satellite -> orbit around it if orbit controls are enabled)
  - `o` - Toggle satellite list

-There are 2 **mode** for the app, 'remote' or 'local', 'remote' by default
+There are 2 **modes** for the app, 'remote' or 'local', 'remote' by default
  - remote, wait for participant's webapp to register to display a satellite
  - local, wait for the host to register a satellite